-Term life insurance – temporary, lower-cost insurance coverage, at least initially, which you buy for a set period.
-When that time’s up, coverage can be renewed or converted to permanent, lifelong, coverage without having to answer further health questions.
+Temporary insurance coverage that you buy for a set period (common terms would be 5 to 50 years.)
+When that time’s up, coverage can be renewed or converted without having to answer further health questions.

 To start, add up your:

 Monthly household expenses – groceries, bills, mortgage, loan payments, etc.